 (m) The town provides transport as cheap as any.

-However, this constraint can be overcome by placing the uncountable noun into a suitable countable phrase, e.g. as cheap a form (or system) of transport as … .
+However, this constraint can be overcome by combining the uncountable noun with a suitable countable one + of, e.g. as cheap a form (or system) of transport as … .
 For a list of common countable partners of uncountable nouns, see 180.
 Nouns that Count the Uncountable.

 6. “if it was/were not for”